asasvirtuais/asasvirtuais-framework/README.md

 ```

 > [!TIP]
-> **Combining with `SingleProvider`:** If you use `FilterForm`, you can combine it with `SingleProvider` by passing just the record's `id`.
+> **Combining with `SingleProvider`:** If you use `FilterForm`, you can combine it with `SingleProvider` (from `asasvirtuais/single`) by passing just the record's `id`.
 This ensures that the piece of data you want to present is always updated and reactive.
 For example, if your list query only fetches a subset of fields, but you need to show the full object details in a drawer or modal, wrapping the detail view in a `SingleProvider` will automatically fetch the complete object from the index if it's not already fully cached, while allowing the list itself to use the `result` array instead of the global `array`.

 ---